Doctors (2000 TV series): 2010s

-2020s: Sutton Vale takeover
+2020s

 The beginning of 2020 saw Jimmi's colleagues discover that Jimmi has been framed by his solicitor, John Butler (Richard Huw).
 Daniel and Zara rekindle their relationship, while Ruhma is temporarily suspended from her midwifery role.
 Another focus of 2020 was Karen and Rob's fostering experiences, including Abz Baker's (Amy Bowden) rape and Jayden Hunt's (Ciaran Stow) epilepsy.
 They are then given the responsibility of caring for Tom (Max True) and Ella Robson (Lily-Mae Evans), after it is claimed they witnessed their father murder their mother.
 It later transpires that Ella killed her, due to their mother abusing their father.
 2020 also saw the departure of Ayesha, when she is given the opportunity to front a worldwide malaria campaign.
 Lily Walker (Verity Rushworth) is temporarily hired at the Mill, and after a brief relationship with Al, she stalks him.
 2021 saw Luca's introduction; his initial storylines involve grieving for his dead boyfriend and having his HIV positive status exposed to the public, which leads to a negative response.
 Other focuses of 2021 included the breakdown and eventual reconciliation of Karen and Rob's marriage, Sid feeling unsure about his medical career, Bear and his mother experiencing racism in the medical industry and Valerie marrying herself after a cancer scare.

 The focus of 2022 was the Mill's takeover of Sutton Vale, which featured the introduction of numerous characters such as Princess, Scarlett and Maeve.
-This created individual storylines that saw Princess bully and manipulate Scarlett, Maeve beginning a relationship with Jimmi which ends in Maeve confessing to fraud and Scarlett's struggle with the cost of living crisis.
+This created individual storylines that saw Princess bully and manipulate Scarlett, Maeve beginning a relationship with Jimmi which ends in Maeve confessing to fraud, and Scarlett's struggle with the cost of living crisis.
 It climaxed in the murder investigation of Dr. Ashdown, Sutton Vale's former lead GP, and numerous characters were included as suspects.
+2023 saw an explosion that introduces Nina as a new partner of the Mill, a change that the staff do not react well to.
+She introduces her son, Suni, to the practice, and he goes on to become a partner.
+2023 has also seen the Millar family's introduction and the emotional aftermath of Karen's shock death, as well as Daniel leaving Letherbridge after his relationship with Zara falls apart for the final time.